 Despite the differences between contract employees and permanent employees, there are several benefits to hiring contract employees for your organisation.
 Here are a few:

 One of the primary benefits of hiring contract workers is flexibility.
 Contract employees can be a great option for businesses that need to adjust their workforce quickly in response to changing needs because they are hired for a specific period of time or project.

 Contract workers can be brought on for short-term projects or to cover for full-time workers who are on leave, and then let go when the project is complete or the full-time worker returns.

 Another benefit of hiring contract workers is cost savings.
 Because contract employees are not entitled to the same benefits and protections as full-time workers, they can be less expensive to hire.

-Additionally, because contract employees are hired for a specific period of time or project, businesses can avoid the long-term costs associated with hiring and retaining full-time workers.
+Additionally, because contract employees are hired for a specific period of time or project, businesses do not have to pay payroll taxes and can avoid the long-term costs associated with hiring and retaining full-time workers.